Galician peasant uprising of 1846

 A revolt against serfdom, it was directed against manorial property and oppression (such as the manorial prisons).
-Galician peasants killed about 1,000 nobles and destroyed about 500 manors.
-The Austrian government used the uprising to decimate nationalist Polish nobles, who were organising an uprising against Austria.
+By some estimates, Galician peasants killed about 1,000 nobles and destroyed about 500 manors.
+The Austrian government used the uprising to decimate Polish nobles, who were organising an uprising against Austria.

 Background

-In the autonomous Free City of Kraków, patriotic Polish intellectuals and nobles (szlachta) had made plans for a general uprising in partitioned Poland and intended to re-establish a unified and independent country.
+In the autonomous Free City of Cracow, patriotic Polish intellectuals and nobles (szlachta) had made plans for a general uprising in partitioned Poland and intended to re-establish a unified and independent country.
 A similar uprising of nobility was planned in Poznań, but police quickly caught the ringleaders.
 The Kraków Uprising began on the night of 20 February and initially met with limited successes.

 In the meantime, the recent poor harvests had resulted in significant unrest among the local peasantry.
 The crownland (province) of Galicia was the largest, most populous and poorest province in the Austrian Empire and was disparagingly known in Vienna as Halbasien ("Half-Asia").
-The Austrian officials regarded it dismissively as "a barbaric place inhabited by strange people of questionable personal hygiene".
-In 2014, The Economist reported: "Poverty in Galicia in the 19th century was so extreme that it had become proverbial—the region was called Golicja and Głodomeria, a play on the official name (Galicja i Lodomeria in Polish, i.e. Galicia and Lodomeria) and goły (naked) and głodny (hungry)".
+The Austrian officials regarded it dismissively as "a barbaric place inhabited by strange people of questionable personal hygiene."
+In 2014, The Economist reported: "Poverty in Galicia in the 19th century was so extreme that it had become proverbial—the region was called Golicja and Głodomeria, a play on the official name (Galicja i Lodomeria in Polish, i.e. Galicia and Lodomeria) and goły (naked) and głodny (hungry)."
 Though Galicia was officially a province of the Austrian Empire, Austrian officials always regarded it as a colonial project in need of being "civilized", and it was never seen as a part of Austria proper.